sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     > Make sure you always execute `cf push` in the directory where the `manifest.yml` is located.

-7. When the staging and deployment steps are complete, you can check the state and the URL of your application.
-Execute:
+7. When the staging and deployment steps are complete, the `mynewapp` application should be successfully started and its details displayed in the command console.

-    ```Bash
-    cf app mynewapp
-    ```

 8. Now open a browser window and enter the URL of your application (the route).